Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Methodology

 where the sesquilinear forms $a(\cdot, \cdot)$ and $b(\cdot, \cdot)$ are defined as:

-A critical challenge in this work arises when the parameter $n({x})$ is complex-valued (modeling absorbing media).
-In this regime, the operator becomes \textbf{non-selfadjoint}.
-This introduces several theoretical and numerical complexities compared to the selfadjoint case: \begin{itemize} \item \textbf{Complex Spectrum:} The eigenvalues $\lambda$ are complex-valued ($\lambda \in \mathbb{C}$), rendering the natural ordering (e.g., $\lambda_1 \geq \lambda_2 \geq \dots$) inapplicable.
-Sorting is typically performed based on the modulus $|\lambda|$ or real part, which is susceptible to reordering under perturbation. \item \textbf{Non-Orthogonality:} The eigenfunctions $\{u_i\}$ are no longer mutually orthogonal with respect to the standard inner product.
-While a biorthogonality relation exists with the adjoint problem, the lack of self-orthogonality complicates projection-based methods. \item \textbf{Invalidity of Min-Max Principles:} In the context of self-adjoint eigenvalue problems (where $n({x})$ is real), the classical Rayleigh quotient
+When the parameter $n({x})$ is complex-valued (absorbing medium), the problem is \textbf{non-self-adjoint}.
+This introduces several theoretical and numerical complexities compared to the self-adjoint case. \begin{itemize} \item \textbf{Complex Spectrum:} The eigenvalues $\lambda$ are complex-valued ($\lambda \in \mathbb{C}$).
+Sorting is typically performed based on the modulus $|\lambda|$ or real part, which is susceptible to reordering under perturbation. \item \textbf{Non-Orthogonality:} The eigenfunctions $\{u_i\}$ are no longer mutually orthogonal with respect to the standard inner product. \item \textbf{Invalidity of Min-Max Principles:} For self-adjoint eigenvalue problems (where $n({x})$ is real), the Rayleigh quotient

 provides a variational characterization of the spectrum.
 The eigenvalues can be determined via the Courant-Fischer min-max principle: